mttwdevelops/Python-Practice/readme.md

 Started on June 09, 2022.

 @mttwdevelops

+## July 22, 2022
+I wrapped up the machine learning section and finished the ZtM course, the files for the ML practice can be found [here](https://github.com/mttwdevelops/Practice-Files/tree/master/MachineLearningPractice).
+I am also starting the SQL course now, I'm thinking it'll take a week or two to finish completely.

 ## July 21, 2022
 I finished and uploaded a regression analysis project in R, which can be found [here](https://github.com/mttwdevelops/Regression-Analysis-Boston-Historic-Housing-Prices).
 This focuses on data collected from Boston neighborhoods in 1970, and while the [original paper](https://www.researchgate.net/publication/4974606_Hedonic_housing_prices_and_the_demand_for_clean_air) the data was used for measured median home values based off of air quality, I focused on what specific variables are signficant in the data and built a forward regression model.
 I also updated my resume, deleting the actuarial exam portion and focusing more on work experience and projects, like the regression model I just uploaded.
 More goodies to come!